vmware-tanzu/community-edition/addons/packages/knative-serving/README.md

 watch kubectl get pods --namespace example
 ```

 1. At this point you will have a Magic DNS (xip.io) configured to provide you access to your service.
-If you want to use real DNS or any other Magic DNS you'll need to provide the appropriate configuration to the knative-serving package when installing it
+If you want to use real DNS or any other Magic DNS you'll need to provide the appropriate configuration to the knative-serving package when installing it.

 > __NOTE__: xip only works under some conditions.
 You can use real DNS, check the configuration options for this package.